Steven-M-Carpenter/TriviaGameAdvanced/README.md

 ### Developer Notes
 ---
-I took the code from the Basic version and modified it for this version of the game.
+I took the code from a Basic version and modified it for this version of the game.
 The retrofit was a good exercise as it allowed me to focus on modifying the elements of the game play and flow.

 ### Link